OpenDataServices/sphinxcontrib-opendataservices/docs/index.md

                 Some markdown [a URL](http://example.org), `single backtick literals`.
             ```

-    This is not so useful by tiself, but allows markdown to be embedded inside
+    This is not so useful by itself, but allows markdown to be embedded inside
     other directives, e.g.:

         .. literal-and-parsed-markdown::